Building

 Vision pitch · active

-The vision expanded.
 Technology as a path to peace.
 Not less screen time — more meaning.
-Grounded explicitly in the wisdom of Thich Nhat Hanh and the practice of Plum Village.
+Grounded in Plum Village practice and the teachings of Thich Nhat Hanh.
+Two tools emerged: Loomy, a gentle interruption in the automatic reach for the phone — and Forgetful Phone, which simply removes the noise.

 "Loomy isn't a tool for perfect people.
 It's for anyone brave enough to meet themselves — in the moment."

-Loomy — the stop gesture
+P1: Loomy — the stop gesture

 One button.
 The first gentle interruption in the loop of automatic reaching.
-Not control.
-An invitation.
+Not control — an invitation.

-9:41 · · · FORGETFUL PHONE Subtracts noise.
-That's all.
+9:41 · · ·

-Forgetful Phone
+P2: Forgetful Phone

 A minimalist shell.
 Hides irrelevant content.
 The phone forgets everything except what you actually need.